 The financial statements included in this annual financial report are those of the CWSRF.
-As discussed in Note 1, Reporting Entity, the basic financial statements of the CWSRF are intended to present the financial position, changes in financial position June 30, 2015 and 2014, and cash flows of only that portion of the financial reporting entity of the Department of Ecology that is attributable to the transactions of the CWSRF.
-They do not purport to present the financial position of the Department of Ecology or the State of Washington (State) as of June 30, 2015 and 2014, and the change in their financial positions and their cash flows for the years then ended.
+As discussed in Note 1, Reporting Entity, the basic financial statements of the CWSRF are intended to present the financial position, changes in financial position, and cash flows as of and for the years ended June 30, 2016 and 2015, of only that portion of the financial reporting entity of the Department of Ecology that is attributable to the transactions of the CWSRF.
+They do not purport to present the financial position of the Department of Ecology or the state of Washington (State) as of June 30, 2016 and 2015, and the changes in their net positions and their cash flows for the years then ended.